tdex-network/tdex-docs/tdex-cli.md

 # BUY/SELL example

-This example shows how to buy and sell tokens using a tdex daemon running on a [Nigiri](https://github.com/vulpemventures/nigiri) regtest network.
+This example shows how to buy and sell tokens using a tdex daemon running on a [Nigiri](https://github.com/vulpemventures/nigiri) regtest network and `tdex-cli`.

 ### Run the daemon